Henry Cuellar: 2008

 Cuellar was unopposed in the Democratic primary on March 4, 2008.
 In the general election, he outran President Barack Obama, winning nearly 70% of the vote to win reelection while the president won 56% in the district.

 2010

-Cuellar was unopposed for the Democratic nomination in 2010 and won reelection in the general election.
+Cuellar was unopposed for the Democrat nomination in 2010 and won reelection in the general election.

 2012

 Cuellar was opposed in the November 6 general election by Republican and Libertarian Party candidates.
 Guadalupe County, a Republican stronghold that usually opposed Cuellar for reelection, was removed from the reconfigured 28th district.
 Cuellar defeated the Republican, 112,262 votes (68%) to 49,095 votes (30%).
 Hisel took 2% of the vote, and a Green Party candidate received the remaining 1%.

 2014

 Cuellar was unopposed in the Democratic primary and faced no Republican opposition in 2014.

 2016

 Cuellar won a rematch in the March 1, 2016, Democratic primary with former Republican congressional candidate William R. Hayward, who switched parties to run again for the House.
 Cuellar received 49,962 votes (89.8%) to Hayward's 5,682 (10.2%).
 Cuellar then defeated Republican Zeffen Patrick Hardin in the November 8 general election, 122,086 (66.2%) to 57,740 (31.3%).
 Green Party nominee Michael D. Cary received 4,616 votes (2.5%).